jharini/booknotes/system-design/system-design-interview/chapter25/README.md

  * orphan data - eg an upload failed mid-flight and old parts need to be deleted
  * corrupted data - data which failed checksum verification

+The garbage collector does not remove objects from data store right away.
+Deleted objects will be periodically cleaned up with a compaction mechanism.
 The garbage collector is also responsible for reclaiming unused space in replicas.
 With replication, data is deleted from both primaries and replicas.
 With erasure coding (8+4), data is deleted from all 12 nodes.

 To facilitate the deletion, we'll use a process called compaction: